adcondev/my-learning-notes/RED2000/NOTES.md

 - I'm working on a simple CRUD example with FastAPI and SQLModel with PostgreSQL as the database.

+- I will continue the Python API example.
+The idea is to create a skeleton for a friend to modify and use in her projects.
+Thus, Github Codespaces will be used for development and testing.
+I did a lot of tests with Docker containers and Codespaces.
+- I set up a container running PostgreSQL with a persistent volume.
+I created a simple FastAPI application with SQLModel to interact with the database.

 ---

 ## 🎯 **Current Focus Areas**